BOOK A 30 MINUTE CONSULT

 Unwed mothers faced intense stigma and were often told they could not keep their babies.
 Economic hardship and lack of social support made raising a child extremely difficult, and many were coerced into adoption.
 Adoption records were sealed, ostensibly to “protect” mothers—but this also cut children off from their birth history, creating lifelong grief for many adoptees.

-Adoption during this era was big business and social engineering, deeply shaped by societal norms, privilege, and systemic inequities—millions of lives were shifted to fit social expectations, often at the expense of birth mothers’ autonomy and children’s rights.
+Adoption during the baby scoop era was big business and social engineering, deeply shaped by societal norms, privilege, and systemic inequities—millions of lives were shifted to fit social expectations, often at the expense of birth mothers’ autonomy and children’s rights.
+Today the Adoption and Chid welfare Industries are $30bn annual, growing at 4% a year.

 Resources: Fessler, The Girls Who Went Away; Before They Were Adopted (Documentary); Easterly, Adoption Unfiltered; NICWA; Annie E. Casey Foundation